 As I said, get lots of estimates.
 Thanks to a DIY father, I’ve been renovating old homes since I was a little kid.
 I’m a skilled woodworker and cabinetmaker and, more to the point, I’ve been dealing with slimy contractors for years.
 A couple of hours of market recon can save you tens of thousands of dollars and a lot of buyer’s remorse later.

 Epilogue: Bay Ridge Windows did a terrific job installing a new Marvin slider, superior to the Andersen, for $2200.
-Still overpriced, but they did a good job of carefully removing and reinstalling the moldings that I custom cut in my shop.
+It as still overpriced, but they did a good job of carefully removing and reinstalling the moldings that I custom cut in my shop.
 And they knocked a hundred bucks off the price because I was an “easy customer”.
+I would use them again.